-Objective 2025-2030 Actions Improve infrastructure for lower carbon transport options Install EV infrastructure in identified strategic sites across the borough to support the switch to EVs, in line with the EV charging strategy.
+Objective 2024-2029 Actions Improve infrastructure for lower carbon transport options Install EV infrastructure in identified strategic sites across the borough to support the switch to EVs, in line with the EV charging strategy.
 Continue to deliver on EV infrastructure strategy including measures on buses, taxis, off street parking and DNO engagement.
 Ensure all new road building and road maintenance projects minimise their carbon impact.
-Explore the opportunities to improve on and expand active travel corridors defined by those set out in the Cheshire East local cycling and walking infrastructure plan.
-Use plans and strategies to increase active travel and disincentivise higher carbon transport options Identify sites of high active travel footfall and consider measures which will encourage a greater uptake (e.g. cycle lanes and pedestrian zones) and provide safe and clean areas for residents.
+Explore the opportunities to expand active travel corridors defined by those set out in the Cheshire East local cycling and walking infrastructure plan.
+Use plans and strategies to increase active travel and disincentivise higher carbon transport options Identify sites of high active travel footfall and consider measures which will encourage a greater uptake and provide safe and clean areas for residents.
 Continue to deliver on Air Quality Action Plan including developing active travel strategy, low emission strategy, website updates and school resources.
 Consider schemes that have been implemented elsewhere such as emissions-based charges, low emission zones, workplace charges to encourage the switch to EVs and consider potential impacts of this.
-Review speed limits where appropriate and consider more 20 mph zones where appropriate.
 Enable communities to have more low carbon, accessible and reliable public and shared transport options Work with industry partners to decarbonise public transport across the borough e.g. switching buses to 100% electric.
-Use the Local transport plan to improve service offerings and to explore how we can develop a public transport offering which reflects the needs of residents in each geographical area.
-Encourage car sharing including car sharing apps.
+Use the Local transport plan to explore how we can develop a public transport offering which reflects the needs of residents in each geographical area.
 Support demand responsive transport and promote car club developments across the borough.

-- The lack of accessible active and public travel infrastructure may limit vulnerable and differently-abled groups, therefore private vehicles may be their only option.
+- The lack of accessible active and public travel infrastructure may limit vulnerable and differentlyabled groups, therefore private vehicles may be their only option.
 There could be a need for more specialist services and/or equipment which might not be not available locally. - Improvements in active and public travel options need to consider vulnerable populations and equity to ensure improvements benefits are not just seen in more affluent or already well-connected areas. - Low-income residents are less likely to be well served by decentralised services and the high cost of public transport compared to private vehicle use will act as a barrier.
 It is unlikely that these communities will switch their ICE vehicles to EVs due to the current costs and lack of proper infrastructure. - Businesses may have to switch to EVs if they are within a congestion or emission zone.
-This will cause a high upfront cost which some businesses may struggle with.

-Communities in rural areas of Cheshire East will most likely rely on their private vehicles as public transport is not feasible.
+This will cause a high upfront cost which some businesses may struggle with. - Communities in rural areas of Cheshire East will most likely rely on their private vehicles as public transport is not feasible.